• Print This Print

 What is shark finning?

-The word “finning” refers to the act of cutting off a shark’s fins and throwing the rest of the shark back into the sea.
-In many cases, the shark is still living when this occurs.
-The vast majority of finned sharks bleed to death, or become prey for other sharks, but there have been some recorded incidents in the U.S. of “sport” fishermen catching live sharks that have somehow managed to survive being finned.
-However, such macabre incidents are rare.
+The word “finning” refers to the act of cutting off a shark’s fins and throwing the rest of the often still-living animal back into the sea.
+The vast majority of finned sharks bleed to death, or become prey for other sharks.
+A shark cannot be “finned” at port, as the term includes the act of throwing the body back into the sea.

 How many sharks are finned each year?

-Naturally, finning is not an activity that captains and crews are keen to report, so there are no official figures on shark finning.
+There are no official figures on shark finning.
 However, taking into the account the wide discrepancy between the number of sharks reported as caught and the recorded imports of shark fins into East Asia, the World Conservation Union (IUCN) has estimated that tens of millions of sharks are finned every year.

 Why is finning harmful?